COMMUNICATING WITH THE CAMPUS AND PUBLIC DURING EMERGENCIES

 - VOIP phone system can deliver emergency messages to the desk top.

-- Message Reader Boards located in College of Nursing, Health Sciences Building, Phase One Building, and Academic Center.
+- Message Reader Boards located in College of Nursing, Health Sciences Building, Phase One Building, Academic Center, and Pharmaceutical and Biomedical Sciences Building.

 - Emergency Outdoor Telephones which are tested weekly.